-An error-guard is (an expression that evaluates to) a vector of error numbers, followed by the digraph: ::, followed by an expression, the body of the guard, to be evaluated as the result of the function.
+An error-guard is (an expression that evaluates to) a vector of error numbers (see APL Error Messages on page 225), followed by the digraph: : : , followed by an expression, the body of the guard, to be evaluated as the result of the function.
 For example:

+'''

-11 5 :: $\omega \times 0$ A Trap DOMAIN and LENGTH errors.
+11 5 :: \omega \times 0 A Trap DOMAIN and LENGTH errors.

+'''

-In common with :Trap and []TRAP, error numbers 0 and 1000 are catchalls for synchronous errors and interrupts respectively.
+In common with :Trap and [TRAP, error numbers 0 and 1000 are catchalls for synchronous errors and interrupts respectively.